Skip to content

 ON THE EDGE: THE SUKANT PANIGRAHY ‘ATTITUDE’

 Sukant Panigrahy’s hustle with life could perhaps be best understood as osmotic.
-He did some odd things to make life happen, and life did some course corrections to make him happening – and all of this interaction seeping across a thin diaphragm of uncertainty, always.
+He did some odd things to make life happen, and life did some course corrections to make him happening – while all of this interactivity seeped across a thin diaphragm of uncertainty, always.

 Or else, how else would you decode him?
 His phenomenon?